compsy/u-can-act/PULL_REQUEST_TEMPLATE.md

 ...

 # Checklist
-- [ ] (if applicable) added new ENV files to the readme
+- [ ] (if applicable) added new ENV variables to the readme
 - [ ] Added unit tests to test the code
-- [ ] Added integration tests to test the code inside the whole application
+- [ ] Added integration tests to test the code within the application as a whole